Extended Producer Responsibility

 What is considered as professional activity?

 Extended Producer Responsibility applies to producers who place products on the Finnish market on a professional basis.
-Producers include manufacturers, importers and packers of products, as well as distance sellers selling directly to users.
+Producers include e.g. manufacturers, importers and packers of products, as well as distance sellers selling directly to users.

 Especially small businesses may wonder what professional activity means.
 An activity is not considered professional if the entrepreneur established in Finland is not liable for VAT.
 Currently, the turnover threshold for VAT liability is €20 000 per year.
 If the trader does not have a VAT identification number, the activity is not considered professional.